Vidyashetty17/powercalc/README.md

 # powercalc
-A web application  to estimate  electricity bills based on the number of watts consumed by each appliances
+A web application  to estimate  electricity bills.
+Based on the user input reagrding the number of appliances ,qunatity and watts consumed by each.